OTUSOFE365025/project-group-17/ADD Iteration 1.md

 1: Remove all local data storage from the client

-Ensures encrypted data stays on secure servers.
-(CON-4)

 2: Create module bases to build application functionality

-Creating a modular system that is expandible is of the utmost importance for this project.
-Taking advantage of the Swing Framework's modules and the Service Architecture back-end will create an outline of a seamless and responsive app.
-(CRN-3)

 Step 6: Sketch Views and Record Design Decisions